ASLEECSUF/andrew-lee-lab-01/README.md

 Submit the following:

 1. A screenshot showing the dropdown filter and random movie feature working.

+Random Movie w/ Action genre selected:
 ![Random Movie result w/ Action genre](images/random.png)
 2. A screenshot showing the search functionality working.

+Empty search attempt and "avenger" search results
 ![Empty Search Attempt](images/image.png)
 ![Search with lowercase 'avenger'](images/image1.png)
 3. A brief description of the changes you made.

-   I completed the search function, added ratings and made the display show ratings as well as the text version.
+   I completed the search function, added ratings to the movie array, and made displayMovie() show numerical ratings as well as text ratings.

-4. A link to your repository created from the template. https://github.com/ASLEECSUF/andrew-lee-lab-01
+4. A link to your repository created from the template.

+https://github.com/ASLEECSUF/andrew-lee-lab-01

 **NOTE:** If you do not complete and submit the lab in class for in-person grading by the instructor, you are responsible for decorating and documenting your own `README.md` with screenshots that show completion and functionality.